austinpray/austinpray.com/_posts/2015-04-16-using-regex-with-slackbot-responses.md

 ```
 How good is Ridwan at perl?,
 How good is Ridwan at python?,
-How good is Ridwan at golang?,
+How good is Ridwan at go?,
 How good is Austin at perl?,
 How good is Austin at python?,
-How good is Austin at golang?,
+How good is Austin at go?,
 How good is Darren at perl?,
 How good is Darren at python?,
-How good is Darren at golang?
+How good is Darren at go?
 ```

 ### example “aww yiss”